-As current social distancing guidelines prevent most face-to-face clinical trials, now’s the time to move to decentralized clinical trials that can improve care, empower patients and speed data gathering even after life returns to normal.
+As current social distancing guidelines prevent most face-to-face clinical trials, now’s the time to move to decentralized clinical trials.
+Here’s a framework to help you determine which trials are best to decentralize and how to best implement them.

 The shutdown also exposes weaknesses in the current clinical trial model that predate the pandemic.
 These include:

 Time-consuming, expensive manual processes for collecting data.

 Excess costs for trial sponsors and inconvenience for patients visiting offices for routine check-ins.